 Wallis Estate is located in the hills of the Diamond Mountain AVA.
-Founder Edward Wallis grew up in the San Francisco Bay Area and moved to the Napa Valley right after college.
-He purchased this property in 1975 and raised his family here.
+Founder Edward J. Wallis (named after his grandfather) grew up in the San Francisco Bay Area and moved to Napa Valley soon after college.
+He purchased this property in 1975 (85 acres) and raised his family here.
 He remembers the valley being a sleepy place at the time – with only a few wineries producing commercially compared to the hundreds today.
-However, he did not catch the wine bug early on – rather he built his career in the real estate world.
+However, he did not catch the wine bug early on, rather he built his career in the real estate world.

-In 1997 he planted vineyards with the sole intent to sell the fruit.
-And he did – to a number of premium producers including Duckhorn, Lokoya and Ramey Wine Cellars.
+In 1997 Edward planted vineyards with the sole intent to sell the grapes.
+And he did, to a number of premium producers including Duckhorn, Lokoya and Ramey Wine Cellars.
 Upon tasting some of the wines that were being made with his fruit and seeing the well-regarded reviews being given by wine writers he decided to make his own wine and the first Wallis Estate wine was from the 2006 vintage.

-Plans for the property continue to evolve – the vineyards they had been using for each vintage was sold – and plans call for planting several more acres in a different part of the property.
-Despite selling the vineyard portion, the fruit from this vineyard continues to be sold to Wallis Estate so they can continue to make wine from the same vines until their new vineyard comes into production.
+Plans for the property continue to evolve – the vineyards they had been using for each vintage was sold to Jackson Family Estates in 2014; several more acres more planted in a different part of the property.
+Despite selling the vineyard portion, the fruit from this vineyard continues to be sold to Wallis Estate so they continued to make wine from the same vines prior to their new vineyard coming into production.

 The thirteen acres of vines are divided into eight unique blocks predominately of Cabernet Sauvignon, Petit Verdot and Cabernet Franc.
 Each year two wines are made; a wine predominately Cabernet Sauvignon with small blends of other varietals called the “little sister” and their primary wine, a 100% Cabernet Sauvignon.
 The exception year to the two wines was 2011 – a challenging year where they just did not have enough fruit for both wines and only the “little sister” was made.

 The location has certainly proved itself from a vineyard standpoint; Diamond Creek Vineyards are their immediate neighbor with both properties touching each other.
-Nearby wineries also included Von Strasser and Reverie (before both wineries sold).
+Nearby wineries also included the former Von Strasser and Reverie.

-The entire appellation is over 400 feet – the Wallis Estate vineyards range from 600 to 800 feet.
+The entire appellation is over 400 feet; the Wallis Estate vineyards range from 600 to 800 feet.
 Because of its northern location and elevation most of the appellation is above the fog line.
 The soils are porous and volcanic in nature, often containing black glass (obsidian).
-The first vines (Cabernet Sauvignon) were planted in this region in the early 1860′s by wine pioneer Jacob Schram (Schramsberg Vineyards).
+The first vines (Cabernet Sauvignon) were planted in this region in the early 1860s by wine pioneer Jacob Schram, the founder of Schramsberg Vineyards, currently owned by the Davies family.
 The upper most border of the appellation reaches the ridge line of the Mayacamas mountains and the Sonoma County line but does not cross over.
+And while we have not verified this stat, we heard that Diamond Mountain has the highest percentage of Cabernet Sauvignon of its total planted acreage compared to any other sub appellation in Napa Valley.

-Vines were first planted on the property during the construction of the stone building and the carriage house – and were tended to until the start of Prohibition in 1919.
-Jacques died that same year, and his widow Georgiana took over the ownership until she was summoned.
-At that point, the title of the property was transferred to the Bank of America National Trust and Savings in 1961.
+Vines were first planted on the property during the construction of the stone building and the carriage house and were tended to until the start of Prohibition in 1919.
+Jacques was called that same year while on a business trip in New York, and his widow and second wife Georgiana took over the ownership until she was summoned in 1959.
+The Pacheteau’s son Jacques (Jack) was living in the home at the time of her death.
+The title of the property was transferred to the Bank of America National Trust and Savings in 1961.
 This entity sold the property to Edward Wallis.

 Select Wines

-The 2010 Wallis Estate “little sister” is dark garnet in the glass with black fruit aromas, black currant, blackberry and black cherry.
+The 2010 Wallis Estate “little sister” is dark garnet in the glass with black fruit aromas including currant, blackberry and dark cherry.
 Given time to breath, this wine shows a very elegant bouquet.
-Earth notes also show.
+Deeper in the scents are some earthy characters.
 Refreshingly, like the other vintages and wines we tried, this wine is in the 13 percent alcohol range (13.7%).
-With its dark color, a bouquet that shows dark fruit aromas one would think the palate would be about the dark fruit as well.
-Rather it shows a pleasing balance of both red and dark fruit.
-The palate is initially dusty on the entry with a finish that is arguably bigger in structure than the 2011.
-Good acidity.
+With its dark color and a bouquet that offers dark fruit aromas, one would think the palate would also be about darker fruits.
+Instead, it reveals a pleasing balance of both red and dark fruits.
+The wine is initially dusty on the entry with a finish that is arguably more robust in structure than the 2011.
+This bottling features bright acidity.

-The 2010 Wallis Estate Cabernet Sauvignon like their other vintages is dark in the glass.
-Notes of ripe blackberry, cedar and hints of brown chocolate show on the bouquet.
-This wine exhibits a richness of flavor and good acidity on the palate.
-Structurally it is a robust wine yet still retains a pleasing balance.
-The finish shows dusty broad-based tannins that linger for quite some time.
+The 2010 Wallis Estate Cabernet Sauvignon like the other vintages is dark in the glass.
+It features notes of ripe blackberry, cedar and hints of brown chocolate on the bouquet.
+This wine exhibits a richness of flavor and bright acidity on the palate.
+Structurally, this is a robust wine yet still retains a pleasing balance.
+The finish shows dusty broad-based tannins which linger for quite some time.

-A more recent addition to their portfolio is the Seraphim – a barrel select of the best barrels of Cabernet Sauvignon.
+A more recent addition to their portfolio is the Seraphim – a barrel select of their best barrels of Cabernet Sauvignon.

 —

-Wallis Estate produces usually in the range of 500 cases a year which is selectively distributed in premium wine shops and restaurants in a number of states including California, Texas and Florida among others.
-For more information and to join their mailing list, please visit: www.wallisestate.com
+Wallis Estate generally produces in the range of 1,000 cases a year and are selectively distributed in premium wine shops and restaurants in about 25 states including California, Texas and Florida among others.
+Unlike most small producers who don’t keep much inventory of older vintages, Wallis Estate often has wines for sale dating back 10-15 years.
+For more information, to purchase wine, to join their mailing list or wine club, please visit: www.wallisestate.com

 Hi Ed